sschlib/sschlib/README.md

 ==========
 Ssclib is a pure Java implementation of SSH2.
 It is a fork of JSch from JCraft.
 The plan is to develop this project on GitHub as an open and transparent open source project, and accept contributions from other developers.
+Further, the plan is to make this an actively maintained project, update it to the latest Java features and listen to the community of users on GitHub.

 Features
 ========